lemokami/nextjs-starter/README.md

 # Lemokami's nextjs starter template

+Custom Nextjs template with prebuilt TypeScript and Sass support.

 ## 🚀 Getting Started

 First, run the following command to start a new project with this template: